dapoadedire/yoruba-proverb-api/README.md

 - Get a random proverb
 - Fetch a specific proverb by ID
 - JSON response format with proverb text, translation, and wisdom explanation
+- Email subscription for receiving proverbs
+- Welcome emails for new subscribers
+- Batch email delivery of proverbs to subscribers

 ## Tech Stack